 Taylor University's public health major is designed to enhance your primary major with the knowledge and skills necessary for a graduate or career experience.
 This can look very different for you depending upon your calling, area of study, or career path.

-Public Health +
+Public health + primary major

 • Public Health + Biology — Biostatisticians analyze data to determine the cause of disease and illness within our communities.
 These professionals study the data to forecast scenarios and make informed decisions regarding health trends.

 • Public Health + Biology — Epidemiologists study food-born and viral outbreaks among our communities.
 They research and often discover the causes of disease or injury, and how it's spread.

 • Public Health + Environmental Science — The field of environmental health studies how our health is affected by our surroundings.
 Some of these effects stem from air, water, soil and genetics and how they relate to the environment.

 • Public Health + Psychology — Behavioral psychologists work with communities to promote healthy habits that hinder or eliminate the spread of sexually transmitted diseases, addictive behaviors, and unsafe conduct.
 They develop educational programs to perpetuate healthy living.

 • Public Health + Psychology — Maternal and child health professionals work with women and children to facilitate healthy pregnancies and childhood development.
 Through research, education and advocacy, their efforts improve the lives of women, children and their families.